hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="googlecloudlistroles2"></a>
 # **GoogleCloudListRoles2**
-> void GoogleCloudListRoles2 (string list, string gcpMountPath = null)
+> void GoogleCloudListRoles2 (string gcpMountPath = "gcp", TimeSpan? wrapTTL = null)

 Lists all the roles that are registered with Vault.